MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-markdown-guidance.md

 ## Table of contents (TOC) for Wiki pages

-You can now just add a tag [[\_TOC\_]] to enable a table of contents in your page.
-The TOC is generated when the tag is added and there is at least one heading in the page.
+To create a table of contents, add a [\_TOC\_].
+The TOC is generated when the tag is added and there's at least one heading on the page.

 > [!div class="mx-imgBorder"]
 > ![Table of contents](_img/toc_sample.png)